nilsceberg/blog.sh/README.md

 use case is minimalistic blogs.

-Posts work in exactly the same way as pages; the separation between `pages/` and `posts/` is merely a logical one.o
+Posts work in exactly the same way as pages; the separation between `pages/` and `posts/` is merely a logical one.

 The default layout files contain a `post` layout, which simply renders a header with the `title`, the `published` date, and the post's content.